AlpacaTravel/graphql-docs/topics/places/Accessing Hours/README.md

-# Accessing Opening Hours, Time zones and Public Holidays
+# Accessing Hours

 The opening hours is a crucial part of place information.
+This information can be used to plan a visit to the venue in advance, such as determining the next time the venue is open, or a future series of dates such as when the user wishes to be

 When considering presenting opening hours to a user, you must observe several user interface considerations:

+- Multiple open/closed intervals per day
+- Open always/24H or open late
-- Places can have multiple opening hours for a day
+- Public holidays can affect regular trading hours
-- Places can be open always/24H or open till late
+- Some open/closed times can be restricted (use comment)
-- Places may indicate if they are open on public holidays, but can often not be kept updated
-- Places can provide comments against a status
-- A user may wish to know the opening hours for a place in local time, such as if they need reach out during open time
+- Time zones can be critical for local visitors or distant travellers trying to contact the operator
+- Hours could not be accurate, and user interfaces should consider warning users

 ## Opening Hours